indubitablement2/eos/README.md

 manualy aimed weapon cost less energy to fire.

+Battlescape start with low population cap (enough to get a low tier destroyer) and increase over time.
+There are nodes on the field that when controlled, provide Battle Point.
+Battle Point are used to: spawn ship, ...?
+These node can be reinforced at the cost of BP.

 station needs to be hauled from the station they were built (slow, cost a lots of fuel)

 # chaos-cascade